 Please note the following in connection with your right to object:

-If we process your personal data for the purpose of direct mail, you have the right to object to this form of data processing at any time without giving reasons.
-This also applies to profiling insofar as it is associated with direct mail.
+if we process your personal data for the purpose of direct marketing, you have the right to object to this form of data processing at any time without giving reasons.
+This also applies to profiling insofar as it is associated with direct marketing.

 If you object to data processing for direct marketing purposes, we will no longer process your personal data for these purposes.
 Exercising your right to object is free of charge and can be carried out informally, ideally via email to: DSK@pulspower.com.

 In the event that we process your data to protect legitimate interests, you may object to this type of processing at any time for reasons relating to your particular situation; this also applies to profiling based on these provisions.

 We will then no longer process your personal information unless we can demonstrate compelling legitimate grounds that outweigh your interests, rights and freedoms, or the data processing is being used to assert, exercise or defend legal claims.

 4. Purposes and legal bases of data processing